jamesreilly5/jamesreilly5.github.io/content/blog/why-build-a-saas-and-share-revenue-in-public/index.md

 ## Why build in public
 Reading Twitter recently it seems like I'm late to the party with the build-in-public movement, but I was inspired to do this from reading [The Almanack of Naval Ravikant](https://www.navalmanack.com/).

+> The more desire I have for something to work out a certain way, the less likely I am to see the truth.
+Especially in business, if something isn’t going well, I try to acknowledge it publicly and I try to acknowledge it publicly in front of my co-founders and friends and co-workers.
+Then, I’m not hiding it from anybody else.
+If I’m not hiding it from anybody, I’m not going to delude myself from what’s actually going on - _Naval_

 Here's a few of the reasons I'm documenting my ideas

 #### 1. Clearer thinking
 Not only does becoming a better writer help become a better thinker, but documenting my thoughts keeps me honest about my progress.
-With previous projects when I internalised my thoughts it was easy to sidestep problems with other more manageable thoughts when there was any resistance.
+With previous projects when I internalised my thoughts it was easy to sidestep problems with other more manageable ideas when there was any resistance.
 Writing for an audience forces me to address questions I know others will ask.

 #### 2. Shared experiences
 I'm sure there's a lot of people in the same boat right now.
 I hope some of the things I write about are useful to others but equally I hope there are people a few steps ahead of me pointing out ideas that won't work.